carlosddc/Image-Processor/Preview/Readme.txt

-This images gives a program's preview
+These images gives a program's preview